lanl/vpic-kokkos/docs/source/tracers.rst

   * Tracer species can be defined as a distinct species or based on an existing species
   * Tracers also contain 3 additional parameters that control IO buffering, over allocation for memory, and user defined annotations
   * **Note** If you are using one of the helper function that automatically copies/moves particles from the parent species, always define tracer species after the parent species has finished injecting particles.
+  * **Note** Tracer definitions are on a per rank basis.
+If you have P processors and need N total tracers then make sure that the tracer definition reserves space for P/N tracers.

     * Define distinct species (similar to defining normal species)